Jiachenn99/brats-pretraining_jiachenn/README.md

 `--no_pretrained`: Whether to use pretrained model or not

-If you are running on the University's GPU cluster using the Slurm scheduler, use the command:
+If you are running on the University's GPU cluster using the Slurm scheduler, use the command to run our configuration:

 ```
 $ sbatch run_experiments_3d.sh
 ```

-However if you are running locally with a CUDA-enabled device, use the command to train with GPU enabled and all default settings:
+However if you are running locally with a CUDA-enabled device, use this command to run our configurations:
 ```
-$ python3 main.py -name <model name> --seed 1
+$ python3 main.py -name albunet_4_channels_1 --num_channels 4 --seed 1
 ```

 When training is completed, the model produced will be saved to `brats-pretraining-jiachenn/models` with the name specified in the `-name` argument.